BEST PLACES TO STAY IN LAKE GARDA – GREAT HOTELS FOR ALL BUDGETS

 Luxury – For a luxurious experience, stay at the Grand Hotel Terme, which offers great amenities and a full English buffet.

 Mid-Range – If you are looking for a mid-range option, the Champagne Rooms would be a great choice, with helpful staff and a nice location.
 They also offer family suites, perfect if you’re traveling with your family.

-Camping – Camping Tiglio is great place for lakeside camping, offering clean facilities and nice amenities.
+Camping – Camping Tiglio is a great place for lakeside camping, offering clean facilities and nice amenities.

 RIVA DEL GARDA

-At the very northern shores of Lake Garda is Riva del Garda, another gorgeous village with a bustling old town, a lovely waterfront, a clock tower with great views (it is just 165 steps to get to the top), and colorful old buildings.
+At the very northern shores of Lake Garda is Riva del Garda.
+It is another gorgeous village with a bustling old town, a lovely waterfront, a clock tower with great views (it is just 165 steps to get to the top), and colorful old buildings.